qwerty12/mpv-winbuild/README.md

 Uses Github Actions to build mpv for Windows daily.

-Builds mpv from [my *fork* of shinchiro's mpv-winbuild-cmake](https://github.com/qwerty12/mpv-winbuild-cmake/).
+mpv is built from [my *fork* of shinchiro's mpv-winbuild-cmake](https://github.com/qwerty12/mpv-winbuild-cmake/).
+My [Scoop](https://scoop.sh/) bucket, [scoop-alts](https://github.com/qwerty12/scoop-alts), installs this version of mpv.

 The notable changes are:

 * LuaJIT has its JIT compiler enabled